|

 products.
 Another way to look at this

-is to say that by touching 20% of the system we can affect 80% of the
+is to say that by touching 20% of the system we can affect 80% of the system.
+This is a statement of a power rule.
+Let’s summarize it as follows; Pareto Principle; the 80:20 rule

-rule – much of the output comes from a minority of the parts.
+– much of the output comes from a minority of the parts.
 Now have you ever heard, anecdotally at least, of

 companies that sought to “get rid” of the remaining 80% of the products that

 give rise to just 20% of the income?
+They

-They couldn’t do it could they?
+couldn’t do it could they?
+You have to

-whatever to support the total system.
+the total system.
 In the throughput world of dependency and

 inequivalence that we are talking about, the effect of inequivalence is much,